lux-sp4rk/bloodwork-vn/docs/manuscript.md

 The Viking turned, its glowing eyes locking onto Rachel.
 For a moment, it paused, processing her presence.
 Then a faint beep broke the silence, and Rachel’s blood ran cold.
 She recognized the sound from the Ninja—its targeting mode.

 Rachel stumbled backward, slamming the door shut just as the Viking charged.
 The toy collided with the wood, producing a resounding thud.
-Limping to the bed, she carefully scooped Tommy into her arms, cradling him protectively against her chest.
+Limping to the bed, she carefully scooped Tommy into her arms, cradling him against her chest.

 “Tommy!” she yelled, shaking him brusquely.
 He didn’t stir.
 “Tommy, wake up!”

 Ignoring the searing pain in her injured foot, she scooped Tommy into her arms and fled towards the living room.
 Each step sent shockwaves of agony through her body, her mangled foot squelching in its own blood as she ran.
 She left a gruesome trail—bloody handprints on the wall where she steadied herself, crimson footprints smearing across the floor.
 Behind her, the relentless clicking of the Viking's mechanical joints echoed through the hallway.

 Reaching the living room, she laid Tommy on the couch and turned to face the toy.
 It hesitated, its glowing eyes flickering between her and the boy.
-Rachel grabbed a chair with both hands—her injured hand screaming in protest, barely able to grip—and swung it with all her strength, smashing it against the Viking.
-The chair slipped from her damaged fingers on impact, but the force was enough.
+Then she saw it, propped against the wall, Ethan's golf clubs.
+She snatched one up and swung it with all her strength, smashing it against the Viking.
+The club slipped from her mangled hand on impact, but the force was enough.
 The toy went sailing through the air, dropping the scissors, and crashed against the far wall.

 But the effort was too much.
-The pain in her foot hit her like a hammer, and she collapsed to the floor.
+The pain in her foot hit her like a hammer, and she collapsed to the floor, her vision darkening.

 “Come on, you little shit!”
 Rachel shouted, tears streaming down her face.
 "Just do it!"

 Trembling, she forced herself to move, her fingers closing around the scissors the toy had dropped.

 Rachel hauled herself upright, pain spiking with every movement.
-She swept the room—then froze: the Viking thrashed inside the fish tank she’d bought months ago.
+She could barely see.
+Everything was so blurry.
+She swept the room—then froze: there it was.
+The Viking thrashed inside the fish tank she’d bought months ago.
 One leg was gone; it couldn’t clear the rim.
 Its arms scraped uselessly at the glass, eyes still burning.
 A hairline crack veined the pane, spreading like a spiderweb.

 Desperation fueled Rachel's thoughts as pain and an overwhelming craving for alcohol clouded her mind.
-With a sudden spark, she limped to the bar as quickly as she could, her fingers closing around the neck of a vodka bottle.
+With a sudden spark, she limped to the bar as quickly as she could, her fingers closing around the neck of a bottle.
 She took a long, burning swig, the liquid fire momentarily dulling her agony.

-She limped to the tank and doused the Viking with the remaining vodka, but her mangled hand couldn't grip properly—vodka splashed back, soaking her forearm and sleeve.
+She hobbled to the tank and doused the Viking with the remaining alcohol.
 The lighter snapped; flame bloomed.

-The fire caught faster than she expected, racing up the vodka-soaked fabric of her sleeve.
-Rachel screamed as the flames kissed her skin, the synthetic material of her shirt melting and fusing with her flesh.
-She could smell it—the sickening sweet scent of her own skin bubbling and blackening.
-She slammed her arm against her body, smothering some of the flame, but not before it left blistered, weeping burns from wrist to elbow.

-Half-blind with pain, she pressed a pillow against the flaming vodka bottle until it roared, then pitched the burning bundle into the tank.
-The Viking thrashed in the inferno, its plastic body melting, but all Rachel could feel was the screaming agony of her cooked flesh.
+Half-blind with pain, she pressed a pillow against the bottle until it roared, then pitched the burning bundle into the tank.

 ## Act 3